 If you have a more severe form of acne, try using an aspirin mask every time you get a pimple on your face.
 Aspirin has many soothing properties, which can reduce the time pimples stay on your face and expedite the healing process.
 This can help you overcome your acne with the comfort level that you desire.

 An important tip to consider when concerning acne is to consider applying green tea lotion to the areas of concern.
-This topical remedy has been proved to assist with the healing of acne and pimples.
+This topical remedy has been proven to assist with the healing of acne and pimples.
 You will find this along with other herbal remedies in most stores.
-Green tea in itself is great for your body as well.
+Green tea, in itself, is excellent for your body as well.

 Eliminate Oil From T-Zone